PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/index.md

     - View past Blue Screen of Death/Bug Check dumps, this provides the error code and the offending drivers/services that likely caused the crash.
 - ### USB Booting / Imaging
   - [Medicat](https://medicatusb.com/)
-    - An insane 20GB collection of nearly every tool you could ever need for a disaster recovery plan.
+    - A vast 20GB collection of nearly every tool you could ever need for disaster recovery.
 Though it will cause Windows Defender to freak out.
   - [Netboot.xyz](https://netboot.xyz/)
     - Versatile iPXE server, requires a machine/VM to boot the netboot image and host other images.
   - [Ventoy](https://www.ventoy.net/en/download.html)